cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Usage: “If only I had known you then,” he said wistfully.
 |
 | mediocre
+| mediocrity
 | Definition: of only moderate quality; not very good.
 | Usage: I thought the play was only mediocre.
+| Usage: Hero rises above the mediocrity that surrounds him.
 |
 | bigot
 | Definition: a person who is intolerant toward those holding different opinions.